NebulaForgeX/NFX-Identity/STRUCTURE.md

 # Project Structure Documentation

+**NFX ID = NebulaForgeX Identity Platform**

-This document provides a comprehensive overview of the NebulaID project structure, architecture layers, and module organization.
+This document provides a comprehensive overview of the NFX ID project structure, architecture layers, and module organization.

 ---